djafar1/REBS/README.md

 # A DCR Exentionsion for pm4py
 Welcome to the pm4py extension for [pm4py](https://github.com/pm4py/pm4py-core/tree/release).
 This exentionsion currently supports the discovery and conformance checking of DCR Graph, in addtition to import/export using xml for possible cross platform usage and visualization.
 The github repo, is a forked repository of the pm4py-core and therefore holds the same functionality as the original library.
-This github repo has been created with the intension of developing an extension to library, such that it could be incorporated into the main pm4py-core.
+This github repo has been created with the intention of developing an extension to library, such that it could be incorporated into the main pm4py-core.

 ## Documentation